greenelab/deep-review/sections/05_treat.md

 A common application for deep learning in this domain is the temporal structure of healthcare records.
 Many studies [@tag:Lipton2016_missing @tag:Che2016_rnn
-@tag:Huddar2016_predicting @tag:Lipton2015_lstm] have used deep recurrent
+@tag:Huddar2016_predicting @tag:Lipton2015_lstm] have used RNNs to categorize patients, but most stop short of suggesting clinical decisions.
+Nemati et al.
-networks to categorize patients, but most stop short of suggesting clinical decisions.
-Nemati et al. [@tag:Nemati2016_rl] used deep reinforcement learning to optimize a heparin dosing policy for intensive care patients.
+[@tag:Nemati2016_rl] used deep reinforcement learning to optimize a heparin dosing policy for intensive care patients.
 However, because the ideal dosing policy is unknown, the model's predictions must be evaluated on counter-factual data.
 This represents a common challenge when bridging the gap between research and clinical practice.
 Because the ground-truth is unknown, researchers struggle to evaluate model predictions in the absence of interventional data, but clinical application is unlikely until the model has been shown to be effective.
 The impressive applications of deep reinforcement learning to other domains [@tag:Silver2016_alphago] have relied on knowledge of the underlying processes (e.g. the rules of the game).
 Some models have been developed for targeted medical problems [@tag:Gultepe2014_sepsis], but a generalized engine is beyond current capabilities.

 #### Clinical trials efficiency